Free digital / printable gratitude journal that will improve your self-image, your life, your relationships, and your mindset.

 What is a Gratitude Journal?

 Oprah Winfrey said that starting a gratitude journal was the single most important thing she ever did.
-When you are consciously looking for things to be thankful for you are more receptive to the goodness that comes in your life.
+When you are consciously looking for things to be thankful for you are more receptive to the goodness that comes into your life.
 If you want to change your state of being then start to be grateful.
 As Oprah says, you have to physically write them down as there is power in the words.
 Therefore, writing in a journal is more important than just thinking about positive things every day.

 How to Start a Gratitude Journal